ftlabs/suggestr/README.md

     -   return version for all results or nothing
 -   Add git hub PR request template
 -   the field called 'variables' should probably have a different name, e.g. workings, or something, otherwise it looks like it should be a bunch of settings
+-   Add exclude lists
+-   Show excludes to the result output

 ## Setup